-Two Truths and a Lie Speaking Activity Preparation:
+Two Truths and a Lie ESL Activity Preparation:

 All that you need for the Two Truths and a Lie ESL activity is your board and marker.
 Optionally, you could provide the students with some paper for them to write on.
 This speaking activity can be extended as a writing activity as well.
 However, it depends on how much time you have for the class.

-Two Truths and a Lie Speaking Activity Guidelines:
+Two Truths and a Lie ESL Activity Guidelines:

 To start, write down three sentences on the board about yourself.
 One sentence should be a lie or a false statement about yourself.
 The other two sentences should be true statements.

 Here is an example of what you could write for a lower level class:

 In this particular example, the teacher’s false statement is number 2.

 However, the class has no idea which sentences are true or false.
 In order to guess which statement is false, the students must ask the teacher questions relating to the three statements written on the board.
 Therefore, the teacher should encourage the students to ask questions and perhaps provide a few examples so they get the idea of the game.